engineerscraft/hrms/README.md

 # Setting Up LDAP & DB
 1. Import the LDIF file huac\trunk\hua_setup\Hamdard.ldif into the LDAP server using the JXplorer
 2. Execute the SQL files: all-ddl.sql & all-permissions.sql at the location huac\trunk\hua_setup\ in MySQL
+3. If after hua DB import-setup, not able to login with HUAPPUSER, then execute below SQL using root login in MySQL.
+    GRANT ALL PRIVILEGES ON HUA.* TO HUAAPPUSER@'localhost';

 # Running the servers
 1. Open the command terminal, go to the folder huac\trunk\hua-gui\src\main\gui and run the command `npm start`